P. N. Bhagwati: Early and personal life

 P. N. Bhagwati was born in Gujarat.
 His father was Justice Natwarlal H. Bhagwati, a Supreme Court judge.
 He was the elder brother of the economist Jagdish Bhagwati and the neurosurgeon/president of the Neurological Society of India S. N. Bhagwati - father of economist Ketki Bhagwati.
 He was married to Prabhavati (née Shethji) and the couple have three daughters, Parul, Pallavi, and Sonali.
-Pallavi is currently the managing partner of leading Indian law firm Shardul Amarchand Mangaldas & Co and is married to Shardul S. Shroff.
+Pallavi is currently the managing partner of leading Indian law firm Shardul Amarchand Mangaldas & Co and is married to Shardul S. Shroff, the chairman of the same law firm.
 Bhagwati was a devotee of the popular Indian guru Sathya Sai Baba, and was also a member of Sathya Sai Trust till his death.

 Bhagwati received his education in Mumbai.
 He studied at Elphinstone College, taking a Mathematics (Hons.) degree from Bombay University in 1941.
 In 1942, he courted arrest during the Indian Independence Movement and went underground for four months.
 He later received a law degree from Bombay University after studying at Government Law College, Bombay.

 Career

 Bhagwati began his career practicing at the Bombay High Court.
 In July 1960, he was appointed a judge of the Gujarat High Court.
 In September 1967, he was appointed the Chief Justice of that court.
 On two occasions, he acted temporarily as Governor of Gujarat (7 December 1967 to 25 December 1967 and 17 March 1973 to 3 April 1973).
 In July 1973, he was appointed a Judge of the Supreme Court of India.
 In August 1985, he became Chief Justice of India.
+Over the course of his Supreme Court tenure, Bhagwati authored 342 judgments and sat on 820 benches.

 As a supreme court judge, Bhagwati introduced the concepts of public interest litigation and absolute liability to the Indian judicial system.
 He is therefore held, along with Justice V. R. Krishna Iyer, to have pioneered judicial activism in the country.

 Chief Justice Bhagwati had an expansive view of the judicial role, saying in an interview that "I practically rewrote Part III and Part IV of the Constitution.
 I moulded the law.
 I still remember those days.
 It was a thrilling experience."

 In 2007 Bhagwati was awarded the Padma Vibhushan in public affairs, India's second highest civilian award.